Sabre

 Features

-- Gently curved single-edged blade (80-90cm)
+- Gently curved single-edged blade (about 80–90 cm)

-- D-shaped guard protecting the entire hand
+- D-shaped knuckle guard enclosing the whole hand

-- Curvature optimized for mounted slashing
+- Curvature optimized for the mounted slash (draw cut)

-- Origin of modern fencing sabre
+- The prototype of the modern fencing sabre event

 Related